Improved Fine-Tuning by Better Leveraging Pre-Training Data: Conclusion

 \section{Conclusion}

-This paper provides the generalization analysis of pre-trained models when fine-tuning on target tasks by using excess risk bound.
-Our result illustrates that the pre-trained model can have little positive influence on learning from target data under certain conditions.
-The generalization bound indicates that the performance on the target data can be improved when similar data is selected from the pre-training data for fine-tuning.
-Inspired by this result, a novel similarity-based selection algorithm is developed.
-Empirical studies on diverse data sets demonstrate the effectiveness and versatility of the proposed fine-tuning process.
-The main limitation of this work is that our experiment only considers image classification tasks.
-Our future work will further explore the data reusing strategy in other computer vision tasks.
+This paper provides the generalization analysis of pre-trained models when fine-tuning on target tasks by using excess risk bound, which suggests that the pre-trained model can have little positive influence on learning from target data under certain conditions.
+It also shows that the performance on the target data can be improved when similar data is selected from the pre-training data for fine-tuning.
+Inspired by this result, a novel similarity-based selection algorithm is developed, which is evaluated on 8 data sets and shown to be effective.
+Our future work will further explore the data reusing strategy in other computer vision tasks. {One possible thought is that we can transform the target data into a modified target task that is similar to the pre-training task (e.g., segmentation data to image classification data), which connects the target task to the pre-training task.
+Then we can perform multi-task training with the target task, modified target task, and pre-training task.}